Getting a building permit

 • Site plan (minimum scale 1:500);

-• Floor plan – fully dimensioned and labeled floor plan including, total floor areas, window & door sizes;
+• Floor plan which are fully dimensioned and labelled floor plan including, total floor areas, window and door sizes;

-• Section plan – indicating roof cladding, pitch, floor, wall, roof construction details.
-Framework size and type and finished floor levels;
+• Section plan which indicates the roof cladding, pitch, floor, wall, roof construction details, framework size and type, and finished floor levels;

-• Structural plans – fully dimensioned and labeled footing construction plan including reinforcement;
+• Structural plans which are fully dimensioned and labelled footing construction plan including reinforcement;

-• Bracing and tie down – Specific connection details, a bracing layout and tie-down details for framework;
+• Bracing and tie down showing specific connection details, a bracing layout and tie-down details for framework;

-• Steps and stairs – details of any steps, handrails, balustrades or the like;
+• Details of any stairs, steps, handrails, balustrades or the like;

 • A Certificate of Insurance under the Domestic Building Contracts Act for domestic building work exceeding $16,000 in value, constructed by Registered Building Practitioners (Registered Builders only);